MarkZhuVUW/CRM/README.md

 npx playwright install --with-deps chromium
 ```

-Ensure you have spinned up react, node servers & mongodb docker containers locally.
+Ensure you have spinned up postgres, react and .Net backend locally.
 If you have not, follow the `Important: How to set up local development environment` guide above.

 under project root folder: